How I Adapt Old Lenses (to Micro Four Thirds)

 Why Some People Go Vintage:

-• Manual Control: Enjoy tactile, hands-on shooting with manual focus and aperture rings.
+Manual Control: A tactile, hands-on shooting experience with manual focus and aperture rings.

-• Affordability: Many high-quality vintage lenses are available for a fraction of the price of new lenses.
+Affordability: Many high-quality vintage lenses are available for a fraction of the price of new.

-• Build Quality: All-metal construction and robust mechanics are common in older lenses.
+Build Quality: All-metal construction and solid mechanics are common in older lenses.

-• Flexibility: Adapted lenses can give you access to focal lengths and apertures not available natively for MFT.
+Flexibility: Adapted lenses can give you access to focal lengths and apertures not available natively on MFT.

 HOW I ADAPT LENSES: INDOOR VS. OUTDOOR